ShyteriaJ/osticket-prereqs/README.md

 <h2>Continue Setting up osTicket in the browser</h2>

 -Click continue -> name the helpdesk -> enter the default email (receives email from customers) -> enter Admin user.
+Do NOT click "Install now", minimize this screen(you will return to finish the Database settings later.

 ![image](https://github.com/user-attachments/assets/4aebc17f-4702-4aa9-bf5e-52339a09d27e)
 ![image](https://github.com/user-attachments/assets/df68fa6c-692f-4986-9a98-59ccdcb47f0d)